wbrowar/craft-guide/README.md

 # Guide for Craft CMS 3

 Craft CMS is intuitive.
-Marketing plans and integrations aren&rsquo;t.
-Take this.
+Marketing plans and organizational workflows—not so much.

 ![Screenshot](resources/img/guide-cp.png)